Hausfeld announces $90 million settlement in groundbreaking antitrust class action against Google

 “As an entrepreneur starting out with a small business, the benefits this settlement provides to app developers are substantial and meaningful and they will create opportunities for app developers to improve the quality of their products and services, benefiting our customers and players with quality and choice.
 I am proud to have been a part of achieving this result on behalf of app developers like Rescue Pets.
 Hopefully this result reminds others out there that our justice system can work, and even a company as powerful as Google can be held accountable and be made to make meaningful changes to their business for the benefit of the developers that support it.”

 Hausfeld serves as co-lead counsel for the developer class along with Hagens Berman Sobol Shapiro and Sperling & Slater.
-Hausfeld attorneys working on the case include Melinda R. Coolidge, Bonny E. Sweeney, Katie R. Beran, Kyle G. Bates, and Yelena W. Dewald.
+Hausfeld attorneys working on the case include Melinda R. Coolidge, Katie R. Beran, and Kyle G. Bates.

 Deborah Schwartz, Media Relations